jhdeov/armenian-intonation/README.md

 The dataset is is open-access at 8,852 dialogues, consisting of 23,711 utterances (individual sound files), for a total of 2.7GB and 8.5hrs.
 Each utterance has a sound file, a Praat TextGrid (with full linguistic annotation), and text file that has orthographic forms for easier ASR uses.

-If you use the data in any way, please cite us at.
+If you use the data in any way, please cite the repository.

 # Stimuli design